 The scientific paper “Improved retinal and visual function following panmacular subthreshold diode micropulse laser (SDM) in retinitis pigmentosa” published February 15, 2018 in the journal Eye, is the first to report clinically effective treatment for RP.

 Should you wait for treatment until such a “randomized prospective clinical trial” is completed?
-Even if such a study were begun tomorrow, the results would not be available for several years.
+Even if such a study were begun tomorrow, the results would not be available for many years.
 The safety of SDM RPT, the published results, and the rapidly progressive nature of RP suggest it is reasonable to begin treatment now.